SunnyGeGe/myir-buildroot/board/myir/myd_y335x/readme.txt

 1. Auto update from sd to nand
   - Add "optargs = updatesys_from_sd_to_nand" to the uEnv.txt in TF/SD
   - Boot from TF/SD
+  - Please refer to uEnv_updatesys_nand.txt
+2. Auto update with dualbackup from sd to nand
+  - Add "optargs = updatesys2_from_sd_to_nand" to the uEnv.txt in TF/SD
+  - Boot from TF/SD
+  - Please refer to uEnv_updatesys_nand.txt

-2. Auto update from sd to emmc
+3. Auto update from sd to emmc
   - Add "optargs = updatesys_from_sd_to_emmc" to the uEnv.txt in TF/SD
   - Boot from TF/SD
+  - Please refer to uEnv_updatesys_emmc.txt

 Links
 ===============